markui/slate/source/index.html.md

 ### BODY Parameters

+All parameters should be passed as a JSON object.
+We grouped the parameters into sections by their main usage.

+#### 1. Main Options

 | Parameter        | Type                    | Default         | Description                                                                                                                                                                                                                                                                                                                                                                                     |
 | ---------------- | ----------------------- | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | source           | string(raw HTML or URL) | <b>required</b> | The target document to convert to PDF.<br>1.
 URL Format: The URL of a web page you want to convert.<br><b>Example: </b>`https://example.com`<br>2.
 Raw HTML Format: Raw HTML string of a page that you want to convert.<br><b>Example: </b>`<html><h1>Test</h1></html>`                                                                                                                         |